Mika @ Adelphi Theater in London, UK 10/2015 (gig + pre-gig meeting)

 The theater was small and intimate.
 I had no idea it’s that small and was happy to see that my family at the Dress Circle had also a good view.
 The Citizens opened and this was the last possibility to see them before the tour was over.
 Their performance was great as always and was super sweet from them to mention Mika fans during it.
 Then it was time for Mika and everything was absolutely perfect.
 Definitely one of the most special shows I’ve ever experienced!

-He looked so beautiful.
+Mika was tired because the tour schedule was hardhat he looked beautiful.
 I was totally fangurling during the whole the performance and as always adored the little swimming movements he does during many songs.
 He was wearing his firework Valentino with the stunning shiny details and I noticed the outfit looked already a bit messy after dancing and jumping.
-Only Mika can make his gorgeous Valentino suit look messy that quickly!
+Only Mika can make his gorgeous Valentino suit look messy that quickly.
 I loved him even more for that.
 I like messy.
 Tidy, polished looks are more suitable for symphony concerts.

 Every song was somehow special with new arrangements, tones and details.
 I sometimes watch big, important events like shows in Paris or Milan from an outsider’s point of view.
 I feel enjoyment but also commitment and responsibility to see events that are important for Mika’s career.
 Smaller ones like this one at Adelphi are pure selfish pleasure.
 They make me so happy the world around the venue could collapse and I wouldn’t notice.
 Maybe it did, I can’t tell.
 I enjoyed every moment so much I can’t express it.